chmouel/pipelines-as-code/docs/content/docs/guide/cli.md

 {{< /tab >}}

 {{< tab "GO" >}}
-If you want to install from the Git repository you can just do:
+If you're a Go enthusiast and want to install straight from the source code, go for it:

 ```shell
 go install github.com/openshift-pipelines/pipelines-as-code/cmd/tkn-pac